How the e-rater® Engine Works

 The weighting of features to assign a total score to an essay can be done in a way tailored to a particular prompt, or in a "generic" fashion, so that the same e-rater model can be used to score responses to a variety of prompts.
 Work has also been done to establish a vertically linked scale of K–12 writing scores across grades based on the e-rater engine, known as the Developmental Writing Scale.

-The features used for e-rater scoring are the result of a natural language processing research agenda which extends for over 15 years at ETS, and each feature may itself be composed of a multiplicity of independent sub-features.
+The features used for e-rater scoring are the result of nearly two decades of natural language processing research at ETS, and each feature may itself be composed of a multiplicity of independent sub-features.
 For instance, the grammatical error feature includes modules for detecting errors in preposition usage, run-on sentences and errors in subject-verb agreement.
 The e-rater engine is continually updated to reflect advances in natural language processing that can be applied to student texts.